Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 Ceramics: Ceramic materials can be used in 3D printing to create objects with a high level of detail and a smooth surface finish.

-Living cells: 3D printing with living cells, also known as bioprinting, has the potential to revolutionize the field of medicine by allowing the creation of replacement tissues and organs.
+Living cells: 3D printing with living cells, also known as bioprinting, has the potential to revolutionize medicine by allowing the creation of replacement tissues and organs.

 What are the popular techniques used for the 3D Printing process?